LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

-\textbf{Expansion Phase:} In the expansion phase, as shown in Figure~\ref{fig:self-refine}, the selected answer \( s_i \) is expanded by generating successor answers through a Self-Refine process, which includes a \textbf{Critizing} and \textbf{Rewriting} process.
-The \textbf{Critizing} generates a critique \( c_i = C(s_i) \) that identifies drawbacks (e.g., mathematical wrongs or logical fault) in the current chosen answer $S_i$, and then \textbf{Rewriting} process generates a new answer \( s_{i+1} = R(s_i, c_i) \).
+\textbf{Expansion phase.} In the expansion phase, as shown in Figure~\ref{fig:overview}, the selected answer \( s_i \) is expanded by generating successor answers through a Self-Refine process, which includes a \textbf{Criticizing} and \textbf{Rewriting} process.
+The \textbf{Criticizing} process generates a critique \( c_i = C(s_i) \) that identifies drawbacks (e.g., mathematical wrongs or logical faults) in the current chosen answer $S_i$, and then \textbf{Rewriting} process generates a new answer \( s_{i+1} = R(s_i, c_i) \).
 In practice, to simplify the problem, we assume this process is deterministic, ensuring that the same original state of solutions $s_i$ consistently produces the same successor state of solution \( s_{i+1} \).
 The new state of solution \( s' \) is then added to the search tree \( \mathcal{T} \) as a new node.

-\textbf{Evaluation Phase:} The evaluation phase calculates the value \( Q(s') \) of the newly generated node \( s' \) using the Pairwise Preference Reward Model~(PPRM).
+\textbf{Evaluation phase.} The evaluation phase calculates the value \( Q(s') \) of the newly generated node \( s' \) using the Pairwise Preference Reward Model~(PPRM).
 The evaluation involves two steps: global and local value assessments.
-The global value \( Q_g(s') \) is determined by the quantile of \( s' \) in a win-loss matrix \( M \), which reflects the win-loss relationships between nodes.
+The global value \( Q_g(s') \) is determined by the quantile of \( s' \) in a win-loss preference matrix \( \mathbf{M} \), which reflects the win-loss relationships between nodes.
 The local value \( Q_l(s') \) is derived from comparisons with adjacent nodes in the search tree \( \mathcal{T} \).
 The total value \( Q(s') \) is then computed as a weighted combination of global and local values: \( Q(s') = \alpha Q_g(s') + (1 - \alpha) Q_l(s') \), where \( \alpha \) controls the relative influence of each component.

-\textbf{Backpropagation Phase:} In the backpropagation phase, the value \( Q(s') \) of the new node is propagated back to its parent node \( s_i \), updating Q value of \( s_i \) as a discounted sum of its child nodes' Q values: \( Q(s_i) = (1 - \gamma) Q(s_i) + \gamma Q(s') \).
+\textbf{Backpropagation phase.} In the backpropagation phase, the value \( Q(s') \) of the new node is propagated back to its parent node \( s_i \), updating Q value of \( s_i \) as a discounted sum of its child nodes' Q values: \( Q(s_i) = (1 - \gamma) Q(s_i) + \gamma Q(s') \).
 The discount factor \( \gamma \) represents the importance of future rewards.
 This iterative update mechanism ensures that the values of parent nodes are progressively refined, enhancing the guidance for future selections.